cmchenry/HumanActivityRecognition/Readme.md

     * X_train.txt
 4. Loaded Feature names data and filtered out only the mean() and std() features.
 Also cleaned up feature names for human readable Feature column names.
 NOTE: It was determined that only the mean() and std() features were required.
 The meanFreq() features represent the frequency components to obtain the mean() and thus are not features of interest for this tidy dataset:
     * features.txt
-5. Using the features in step #4, filtered the loaded Feature data created in step #3 to the required mean() and std() features.
+5. Using the Feature indexes in step #4, filtered the loaded Feature data created in step #3 to the required mean() and std() features.
 Also added human readable column names to the features.
 6. Loaded Activity Labels and joined them to the Activity data loaded in step #2.
 Assigned a human readable column name to the activity data
     * activity_labels.txt
-7. Combined the columns of the cleaned Subject, Activity and Features dataset to create the raw tidy data.
+7. Combined the columns of the transformed Subject, Activity and Features datasets to create the raw tidy data.
-8. Summarized the dataset created in step #7, but calculating the mean of each feature, by Activity and Subject.
-Sorted the data by Activity and Subject.
+8. Summarized the dataset created in step #7, but calculating the average of each feature, by Activity and by Subject.
+Sorted the data by Activity and Subject for easy interpretation.
 9. Exported the summarized tidy dataset to the following file:
     * tidy_wearable_ordered.txt